Eitz/perl-exercises/README.md

 `$ cpan DBI DBD::mysql Mojolicious Config::Simple`

-3. If the above method was used, lines mentioning `local::lib` in the perl test files must be removed.
+3. If the above method was used, lines mentioning `local::lib` in the perl exercice files must be removed.

-### Unable to connect to MySQL in test 3?
+### Unable to connect to MySQL in exercice 3?

-Test 3 depends on `extra-files/config.ini`, set your connection string, user and password in it.
+Exercice 3 depends on `extra-files/config.ini`, set your connection string, user and password in it.

-### In test 4 this happens: Can't create listen socket: Address already in use
+### In exercice 4 this happens: Can't create listen socket: Address already in use

 The 3514 port is already in use, please stop the service that is using it or edit the perl file to use another port.